johannstark-lt/Demo1-AutoML/README.md

 Please read this to further explanation: https://developers.google.com/gmail/api/quickstart/nodejs

+Now, to gain access to the project in Google Cloud Platform, please contact me at [jcamacho@lean-tech.io]{mailto:jcamacho@lean-tech.io}

 Please to use the various methods of this script, uncomment and comment as desired.

 ## The script